mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 When short-term tasks take up all your time, it's too late to fix the problem.
 Often, there are obvious ways to reduce your load, but switching processes, automating, or delegating require an upfront investment.
 If you're already at capacity, you reach an unpleasant state where you don't have enough time to save yourself time.

-## Using long-term tasks as an early warning sign
+## Using long-term tasks as an early warning for exhaustion

 The support engineers have the clearest split between short- and long-term tasks.
 The support engineers' urgent responsibility is responding to customer support requests on the TinyPilot help forum and on our CRM platform.
 Support volume ebbs and flows, so when the support engineers have spare time, they look for recurring patterns in support requests and write [help articles](https://tinypilotkvm.com/faq) explaining how to address the issues.

-I asked them to.
-I realized I should have noticed that .
-The problem is that it's not really sharpening the saw.
-It's not time-sensitive but it's not sharpening the saw.
+Everyone at TinyPilot has a mix of short-term tasks and long-term tasks:

 | Team                | Short-term tasks                                                                           | Long-term tasks                                                                                            |
 | ------------------- | ------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------- |